Carson Smith (baseball): Minor leagues

 The Seattle Mariners drafted Smith in the eighth round, with the 243rd overall selection of the 2011 Major League Baseball draft, with the 243rd overall pick.
-Smith pitched for the High Desert Mavericks of the High–A California League in 2012, and the Jackson Generals of the Double–A Southern League in 2013.
+Smith pitched for the High Desert Mavericks of the High-A California League in 2012, and the Jackson Generals of the Double-A Southern League in 2013.
 After the 2013 season, the Mariners assigned Smith to the Arizona Fall League, and he was named to appear in the Fall Stars Game.
-In 2014, Smith pitched for the Tacoma Rainiers of the Triple–A Pacific Coast League.
+In 2014, Smith pitched for the Tacoma Rainiers of the Triple-A Pacific Coast League.

 Major leagues

 The Mariners promoted Smith to the major leagues on September 1, 2014.
-He faced one batter that day, retiring Josh Donaldson of the Oakland Athletics on a ground out.
-Smith made a total of nine appearances for the Mariners in September; he did not allow a run in 8 1/3 innings pitched, while recording ten strikeouts and issuing three walks.
+He faced one batter, retiring Josh Donaldson of the Oakland Athletics on a ground out.
+Smith made nine appearances for the Mariners as a September call-up; he did not allow a run in 8 1/3 innings pitched, while recording ten strikeouts and issuing three walks.

 Pitching for Seattle in 2015, Smith did not allow a run in his first 11 appearances of the season.
-This set a Mariners' record of 20 pitching appearances without allowing a run to start an MLB career.
+This set a Mariners' record of 20 pitching appearances without allowing a run to start his MLB career.
 Smith finally allowed a run on May 3, his 21st MLB appearance, giving up a solo home run to Evan Gattis of the Houston Astros.
 Smith became the Mariners' closer in June due to Fernando Rodney's struggles during the season.
-For the season, Smith appeared in 70 Mariners games, compiling a 2.31 earned run average (ERA) while recording 13 saves; in 70 innings pitched, he had 92 strikeouts and issued 22 walks.
+For the season, Smith appeared in 70 Mariners games, with a 2.31 earned run average (ERA) 13 saves, 92 strikeouts and 22 walks in 70 innings pitched.